jonacruz89/SAWARATSUKI.ServiceLogos/docs/README.md

 > The logos here are not official logos.

 > [!Important]
-> In no circumstances do I allow the use of the logo I created for AI learning.
+> In no circumstances do I allow the use of a logo I created for AI learning.

 # License

-## If you want to use the logo, please read this section carefully.
+## If you want to use a logo, please read this section carefully.

 > [!NOTE]
 >
 > ### Summary:
 >
 > - You are free to use this logo for non-commercial, non-profit purposes.
->   For example, you can use it for printing as stickers, as icons for editors, etc.
+>   For example, you can print it as stickers, as icons for editors, etc.
 > - Please give the appropriate credits!
 >   You are free to modify or remix it, but you must license that new work under the same license as this original logo.
-> - If you create something using this logo, mentioning [Sawaratsuki](https://x.com/sawaratsuki1004) when posting would be motivating!
+> - If you create something using this logo, mentioning me on [Twitter](https://x.com/sawaratsuki1004) when posting would be motivating!

 ### All items